-- Bankruptcy

-- Consumer Issues
+Consumer Issues

-- Property Outside of Divorce
+- Taxes - Property Outside of Divorce

-- Public Benefits

-- Taxes

 Bankruptcy is a legal procedure that enables you to obtain relief from the heavy burden of debt and make a "fresh start."
-Filing for bankruptcy is a big decision that has an impact on your life for many years.
+Filing for bankruptcy is a big decision that will impact on your life for many years.
 If at all possible, you should get legal advice from an attorney before taking this action.
+Filing bankruptcy and understanding how it will impact you is complicated.
+While it is possible to file bankruptcy without an attorney, it is not recommended.

-Note: In order to file for bankruptcy, you have to be able to attend hearings and to participate in a class.
-If you decide to file a bankruptcy, you should file close to the time of your release, or your Power of Attorney may be able to file on your behalf.
+Note: To file for bankruptcy, you have to be able to attend hearings and to participate in two online classes.
+Your Power of Attorney must be given specific authority to file bankruptcy on your behalf.
+The model Power of Attorney form does not include this authority.
+If you decide to file a bankruptcy, you should file close to the time of your release.

 Bankruptcy petitions are filed in the federal U.S. Bankruptcy Court.
 The person filing a bankruptcy petition is the "debtor."
 Married persons may file a joint bankruptcy petition.
 Consumer bankruptcies are filed under either Chapter 7 or Chapter 13 of the Bankruptcy Code and are thus known as "Chapter 7" or "Chapter 13" bankruptcy proceedings.
-There are substantial filing fees, but you may pay the filing fee in installments or apply for a waiver of the filing fee.
+There are substantial filing fees, but a debtor may request to pay the filing fee in installments or apply for a waiver of the filing fee.

-Automatic Stay - The filing of a bankruptcy petition-under either Chapter 7 or Chapter 13- usually automatically "stays" (holds off) most or all collection actions against you and your property.
-Creditors normally receive notice of the filing of the bankruptcy petition from the Clerk of Bankruptcy Court.
+Automatic Stay - The filing of a bankruptcy petition-under either Chapter 7 or Chapter 13- automatically "stays" (holds off) most or all collection actions against you and your property.
+Creditors that are listed in the documents originally filed with the court will receive notice of the filing of the bankruptcy petition from the Clerk of Bankruptcy Court.
 As long as the stay is in effect (and creditors have notice of the bankruptcy filing), creditors generally cannot initiate or continue any lawsuits, garnish wages, make telephone calls demanding payments, or refer debts to collection agencies.
-The automatic stay also provides a period of time during which all court judgments, collection activities, foreclosures, and repossessions of property are suspended.
+That means all court judgments, collection activities, foreclosures, and repossessions of property are suspended.
 The "automatic stay" remains in effect until the Bankruptcy Court grants the debtor's bankruptcy discharge or dismisses the bankruptcy petition.
-However, child support and spousal support (alimony) obligations and payments are not covered by the automatic stay.
+However, the creation of child support and spousal support (alimony) obligations and payments on those obligations are not covered by the automatic stay.